This section explains terms you might have seen in other parts of this site or in communication you have received from creditors.

 - Definition: Utility Company

 A company that performs a public service subject to government regulation, such as electricity, gas, phone or postal services.
-See also CER, COMREG
+See also CRU, COMREG